siberianfox/g2wiki/Job-Exception-Handling.md

    * Received over data channel: same as above
    * Received over combined channel: same as above

-* % at end of Gcode file.
-Machine is not in cycle, i.e. following M2 or M30.
-A % is common at the end of a Gcode file, by convention.
+* % at end of Gcode file with no other characters on that line, following M2 or M30.
+I.e the machine is not in a machining cycle.
+Use case: A % is common at the end of a Gcode file, by convention.
 It is meant to "clear" the system.
   * Received over data channel: Flush planner queue.
 Do not flush serial queue.
 Permit continued command and data processing
    * Received over data channel: same as above
    * Received over combined channel: same as above